Graduation & Degree Planning

 - Check-in: Report promptly at 4:30 PM sharp to check-in.
 Check-in will be separated by schools (i.e. AA Liberal Arts & AS Liberal Arts, all others)

 - Be sure you have your tassel, cap, gown and name card with you.
-For further information about Commencement Day, please refer to the Commencement FAQ.
 Please note that some of the procedures have changed.

 - You must show your name card to enter the cafeteria.

-- Once you enter the Cafeteria, you will not be allowed to exit until the ceremony begins.
-No family, children, or visitors are allowed in the cafeteria. *Do not bring handbags, backpacks, etc. No one will be watching the cafeteria during the ceremony; we will not be responsible if your items are stolen or lost.
+- Once check-in, you will not be allowed to exit until the ceremony begins.
+No family, children, or visitors will be allowed.
+Do not bring handbags, backpacks, etc. Once we leave the pre-ceremony location, we will not have anyone attending the room, therefore we will not be responsible if your items are stolen or lost.

 - You will be directed to your designated area and must remain with your respective “schools” until after the ceremony.